jconorgrogan/Informational-Constructivism/README.md

 Therefore, the use of standard logic finds its justification *internally* for systems within this specific regime.
 The logic reveals a system dynamic (SUR) whose viable states and transitions intrinsically embody the principles of distinction, consistency, and efficiency valued by that same logic.
 It's not axiomatic bootstrapping, but **operational self-consistency** driven by the minimal requirements for stable, persistent, information-processing systems under finite constraints.

-**Conclusion for Appendix B:** The validity of using standard logic *within the context defined by satisfying assumptions L0, L1, S-Carrier, S-FiniteQ, and S-Cost* is affirmed by the derived necessary dynamics (SUR) of that context itself.
+**Conclusion for Appendix B:** The validity of using standard logic *within the context defined by satisfying assumptions L0, L1, S-Carrier, S-FiniteQ, S-Cost and conditioned on C2* is affirmed by the derived necessary dynamics (SUR) of that context itself.
 The analytical tool is appropriate because the system, forced by these minimal requirements, operates in a way that selects for trajectories embodying the very principles inherent in the tool.

 - The next step is to explore the **concrete structural manifestations** driven by this SUR imperative, to verify if the observations in physics and math logically flow from this theory.